Home/Breast Procedures/Breast Reduction

 Icon showing the outline of breasts and arrows towards the center of the chest, indicating a lift

 You should limit any strenuous activity during the first two weeks.
 Thereafter, you can steadily increase your activity level within the limits of discomfort.
 You should wear a firm-fitting bra during exercise.
-Some patients may wear two sports bras to a

 Specific Pre-Operative Instructions